tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_combine_swagger_and_guide.md

 * response and error codes
 * code samples and tutorials
 * quick reference guide
+* troubleshooting
+* glossary

-Other times you just have more detail that you need to communicate to the user that won't fit easily into the spec.
-For example, in the weatherdata endpoint in the [sample Mashape weather API](pubapis_swagger.html) that we've been using in this course, there's a whole table about condition codes that is essential to interpreting the `item` property in the response.
+Other times, you just have more detail that you need to communicate to the user that won't fit easily into the spec.
+For example, in the `weatherdata` endpoint in the [sample Mashape weather API](pubapis_swagger.html) that we've been using in this course, there's a whole table about condition codes that is essential to interpreting the `item` property in the response.
 Here's a sample:

 ```json
 "condition": {